openela/openela-documentation/openela8/topics/osmanage-WorkingWithSystemServices.md

 ### Running a Transient Timer Unit

 Transient timers are temporary timers that are valid only for the current session.
 These timers can be created to run a program or script directly without requiring service or timer units to be configured within `systemd`.
-These units are generated by using the systemd-run command.
+These units are generated by using the `systemd-run` command.
 See the `systemd-run(1)` manual page for more information.

-The parameter options that you would add to the `unit-file.timer` file also serve as arguments when you use `systemd-run` command to run a transient timer unit.
+The parameter options that you would add to the `*unit-file*.timer` file also serve as arguments when you use `systemd-run` command to run a transient timer unit.

 The following examples show how to use `systemd-run` to activate transient timers.